Everybody talks about passive income these days. Is it a scam?

-Nothing can truly exist passively for an unlimited time.
-True passive income really means: a more or less slowly dying income stream.
+Nothing can exist passively for an unlimited time.
+Here’s what passive income really means: passive income is a more or less slowly dying income stream.

 But the idea is still powerful and transformative.
 And there are a lot of income streams that are much more passive than others.
 If you nurture them correctly, they can provide you a steady stream of income for years, even decades.